axllent/wiregod/README.md

-# Wiregod - a [Wireguard](https://www.wireguard.com/) client helper for Linux
+# Wiregod - a [WireGuard](https://www.wireguard.com/) client helper for Linux

 ```
-Wiregod is a helper utility for handling one or more Wireguard client configurations.
+Wiregod is a helper utility for handling one or more WireGuard client configurations.
 Issues & documentation: https://github.com/axllent/wiregod

 Usage: